-- Most Life Events can be processed online through Jetnet.
-Visit the Employee Self-Service Life Events page for a complete list of all Life Events and the correct procedures for processing your changes. - If you process your Life Event within 60 days of the event, your changes are retroactive to the date the Life Event occurred (or the date proof of good health is approved, as applicable). - Life Event changes must be made within the 60-day time frame.
+- Most Life Events can be processed by calling the Benefits Service Center directly at 1-844-843-6869. - If you process your Life Event within 60 days of the event, your changes are retroactive to the date the Life Event occurred (or the date proof of good health is approved, as applicable). - Life Event changes must be made within the 60-day time frame.
 If you miss the 60-day deadline, your Life Event change will not be processed.
-You will have to wait until the next annual enrollment period to process your Life Event. - However, if your dependent(s) lose eligibility under the Plan, you must contact HR Services to remove the ineligible dependent(s) from coverage even if you have missed the 60-day deadline.
-If you contact HR Services after the 60-day deadline you will be able to remove your dependent(s) from coverage, but the effective date of the removal will be the date you notified HR Services, and your resulting contribution rate changes, if any, will be effective as of the date you notified HR Services.
-You will not receive a refund of contributions paid between the date your dependent(s) became ineligible for coverage and the date you notified HR Services of their ineligibility.
-Keep in mind that if you do not notify HR Services of your dependent(s)' eligibility within the 60-day timeframe, the dependent(s) will lose their right to continue coverage under COBRA, so it is important that you are timely in registering your dependent(s)' removal from coverage within the 60-day timeframe. - American Eagle Airlines, Inc. and Its Affiliates reserve the right to request documented proof of dependent eligibility for benefits at any time.
-If you do not provide documented proof when requested, or if any of the information you provide is not true and correct, your actions will be considered a violation of the Rules of Conduct and may result in termination of employment and termination of benefits coverage. - If you are adding new dependents to your benefits as a result of a Life Event, keep in mind that you must submit to HR Services proof that these dependents qualify as your eligible dependents within 30 days of the date you enroll them.
-Proof that the dependents you enroll qualify as your dependents include (but are not limited to) official government-issued birth certificates, adoption papers, marriage licenses, etc., as described in the Proof of Eligibility Requirements. - Any change in your cost for coverage applies on the date the change is effective.
-Catch-up contributions or deductions will be deducted from one or more paychecks after your election is processed at the discretion of the Plan Administrator. - You cannot enroll your dependents for coverage if you are not covered. - You may start or increase a Health Care Flexible Spending Account only if you have enrolled a dependent who was not previously covered.
+You will have to wait until the next annual enrollment period to process your Life Event. - However, if your dependent(s) lose eligibility under the Plan, you must contact the Benefits Service Center to remove the ineligible dependent(s) from coverage even if you have missed the 60-day deadline.
+If you contact the Benefits Service Center after the 60-day deadline you will be able to remove your dependent(s) from coverage, but the effective date of the removal will be the date you notified us, and your resulting contribution rate changes, if any, will be effective as of the date you notified the Benefits Service Center.
+You will not receive a refund of contributions paid between the date your dependent(s) became ineligible for coverage and the date you notified the Benefits Service Center of their ineligibility.
+Keep in mind that if you do not notify the Benefits Service Center of your dependent(s)' eligibility within the 60-day timeframe, the dependent(s) will lose their right to continue coverage under COBRA, so it is important that you are timely in registering your dependent(s)' removal from coverage within the 60-day timeframe. - Envoy Air Inc. and Its Affiliates reserve the right to request documented proof of dependent eligibility for benefits at any time.
+If you do not provide documented proof when requested, or if any of the information you provide is not true and correct, your actions will be considered a violation of the Rules of Conduct and may result in termination of employment and termination of benefits coverage. - If you are adding new dependents to your benefits as a result of a Life Event, keep in mind that you must submit proof that these dependents qualify as your eligible dependents within 30 days of the date you enroll them.
+Proof that the dependents you enroll qualify as your dependents include (but are not limited to) official government-issued birth certificates, adoption papers, marriage certificates, etc., as described in the Proof of Eligibility Requirements. - Any change in your cost for coverage applies on the date the change is effective.
+Catch-up contributions or deductions will be deducted from one or more paychecks after your election is processed at the discretion of the Plan Administrator. - You cannot enroll your dependents for coverage if you are not covered. - You may start or increase a Health Care Flexible Spending Account only if you have enrolled a dependent that was not previously covered.
+Starting or increasing either Life, Accident, or Disability insurance may require proof of good health and coverage will only be effective after the applicant is approved.
+If death occurs before a Life Event is processed, the amount of coverage payable is your current amount of Life and/or Accident Insurance.
+When you add Life or Accident Insurance, you must designate a beneficiary.
+Periodically thereafter, you may want to update your beneficiary designations, and you can make beneficiary changes on the Benefits Service Center.
+Once you complete and submit the online Beneficiary Designation Form, it supersedes all previous designations.